barebox/barebox/Documentation/devicetree/bindings/barebox/barebox,state.rst

 * ``backend-stridesize``: stride counted in bytes.
 See note below.
 * ``backend-storage-type``: Defines the backend storage type to ``direct``, ``circular`` or ``noncircular``.
-If the backend memory needs to be erased prior a write it defaults to the ``circular`` storage backend type, for backend memories like RAMs or EEPROMs it defaults to the ``direct`` storage backend type.
+If the backend memory needs to be erased prior to a write it defaults to the ``circular`` storage backend type, for backend memories like RAMs or EEPROMs it defaults to the ``direct`` storage backend type.
 * ``algo``: An HMAC algorithm used to detect manipulation of the data or header, sensible values follow this pattern ``hmac(<HASH>)``, e.g. ``hmac(sha256)``.
 Only available for the ``backend-type`` ``raw``.
-* ``keep-previous-content``: Check if a the bucket meta magic field contains other data than the magic value.
-If so, the backend will not write the state to prevent unconditionally overwrites of existing data.
+* ``keep-previous-content``: Check if the bucket meta magic field contains other data than the magic value.
+If so, the backend will not write the state to prevent unconditional overwrites of existing data.

 .. note:: For the ``backend-storage-type`` the keyword ``noncircular`` is still supported as a fall back to an old storage format.
 Recommendation is to not